Signed Statement

-Signicat Signature with signed statement enables the end-user to use a supported ID method to digitally sign a short text statement.
-The statement expresses the end-user’s consent for the contents of one or several separate documents to be signed, and is constructed in such a way as to include the description of the documents or their title.
+Signicat electronic signature with signed statement enables the end-user to use a supported ID method to digitally sign a short text statement.
+The statement expresses the end-user's consent for the contents of one or several separate documents to be signed and is constructed in such a way as to include the description of the documents or their title.
 The end-user only needs to sign once, regardless of the number of documents.

 For ID solutions that support non-visible properties as part of the data to be signed, a data structure containing cryptographic digests of the documents to be signed is also included.
 This further enhances the connection between the documents to be signed and the signed statement.

-Please refer to our documentation on Signed statement signing orders for information on creating a signed statement signing order.
+Refer to our documentation on creating and modifying signed statement signing orders for information on creating a signed statement signing order.

 From the end-user's perspective, providing a signed statement is not much different from signing a document.
 The documents can be viewed as usual in Signicat's document presenter; the only difference is that the user will be asked to confirm that they have read a statement and agree with it before entering their credentials.
 It might look something like the image below (this example is specific to Norwegian BankID).